 The right to a fair and speedy hearing

-Injured worker appeals and wait times have greatly increased with the rise in claims denials that followed changes in benefit policies and decisionmaking practice.
+Injured worker appeals and wait times increased with the rise in claims denials that followed changes in benefit policies and decisionmaking practice.
 Changes to the appeals process at the Board have added complexity, stress and delays, as clearly shown in a 2012 Appeals Modernization consultation and the current 2023 new Pre-hearing Process consultation.

 The opening in 2019 of a hearing centre in Hamilton helped reduce wait times at the Workplace Safety and Insurance Appeals Tribunal, with the Tribunal also moving during COVID-19 primarily to electronic or written hearings.